cdbzb/supercollider-rfcs/rfcs/0000-move-wiki-from-GitHub-and-host-as-static-site.md

 # Summary

 Move the wiki from Github to wiki.supercollider.online.
 Use [Sphinx](https://www.sphinx-doc.org/en/master/) to generate a static site.
-Adapted from @capital-G's proposal on Discord.
+Adapted from @capital-G's proposal in issue [6181](https://github.com/supercollider/supercollider/issues/6181)

 # Motivation